What is a Pension Transfer?

 Moving Pensions for Access to More Funds

 If you’re a keen investor and want access to more funds than your pension currently offers, it may make sense to move your pension elsewhere.
-Typically, if you have a personal pension arrangement, a self-invested personal pension will offer the most freedom in terms of the areas and funds you can invest in.
+Typically, if you have a personal pension arrangement, a self-invested personal pension (SIPP) will offer the most freedom in terms of the areas and funds you can invest in.

 However, SIPPs typically have higher ongoing fees and charges than other pension arrangements.
 This is particularly the case when compared to a stakeholder pension, where the government has a strict cap on the fees such platforms can charge.
+Also, there’ll typically be charges associated with the transfer, such as exit charges on the old plan, initial charges on the new plan and the cost of any advice you take on the transfer.

 Transferring Your Pension if Your Scheme Closes